chjackson/survextrap/README.md

 * Bayesian multiparameter evidence synthesis is used to jointly model all sources of data and judgements.

 * An M-spline is used to represent how the hazard changes through time (as in [rstanarm](https://arxiv.org/abs/2002.09633)).
 The Bayesian fitting method automatically chooses the optimal level of smoothness and flexibility.
 Spline "knots" should span the period covered by the data, and any future period where there is a chance that the hazard may vary.
+Then if there is no data in the future period, the uncertainty will be acknowledged and the predicted hazards will have wide credible intervals.

-* A proportional hazards model is used to describe the relation of survival to predictors.
+* A proportional hazards model or a flexible non-proportional hazards model can be used to describe the relation of survival to predictors.

 * Mixture cure models are supported.